 - -Technical Difficulty

 - -Physical Demand

 Thomas (left) and Achim (right) have been infected by the Tour Divide virus and after both have ridden the Divide themselves they decided to give something back to the bikepacking community by creating similar routes in Europe.
 First results an ideas can be seen on btg.voidpointer.de.

 UPDATE: Bikepacking Trans Germany was updated for the 2023 season removing several critical passages that posed an issue regarding legality.
 It is now fully rideable.
 Note that the BTG was originally published in 2016, then closed in 2021 due to access issues.

 The route was originally designed to cross Western Europe following the continental watershed – same as the Great Divide Mountain Bike Route.
 Bikepacking Trans Germany is a spin-off that focuses more on connecting existing biking and hiking trails to traverse Germany through sparsely populated areas.
 The result is a 1000 mile route across the full length of Germany that covers some of the most beautiful and often unknown parts of the country.

-In 2016 there was a first edition of a race along this route and the fastest finisher took a little bit more than 6 days to reach the northern terminus of the route on the island of Rügen in the Baltic Sea.
-A peloton of 5 riders finished after 12 days which is an appropriate timeframe for a bikepacker in touring mode.
+In 2016 there was a first edition of a race along this route and the fastest finisher took a little over six days to reach the northern terminus of the route on the island of Rügen in the Baltic Sea.
+A peloton of five riders finished after 12 days which is an appropriate timeframe for a bikepacker in touring mode.
 You will face virtually all of the climbing on the first 700 miles of the route.
 But even with the climbs behind you, the remaining route is far from being a joyride.
 The Eastern German region of Brandenburg for instance is notorious for its sandy tracks.
 To read more description of the route, click the Trail Notes tab below…